 The Extension School routinely maintains records for its students that describe and document their work and progress.
 These education records generally include records such as permanent and local addresses, admissions records, enrollment status, course grades, reports and evaluations, completion of requirements and progress toward the degree, records of disciplinary actions, letters of recommendations, and other correspondence with or concerning the student.

 Under FERPA, certain student information designated as directory information may be disclosed without the student’s consent.
-The Extension School defines the following student information as directory information for all students: name; date of birth; dates of enrollment; and full- or part-time status.
-The following information also is considered directory information for degree and diploma candidates: degree or diploma program; area of concentration; field of study; Harvard University ID image; FAS e-mail address; academic honors; prior degrees and schools attended; and expected or actual date of graduation.
+The Extension School defines the following student information as directory information for all students: name; date of birth; dates of enrollment; e-mail address; and enrollment status.
+The following information also is considered directory information for degree and diploma candidates: degree or diploma program; area of concentration; field of study; Harvard University ID image; academic honors; prior degrees and schools attended; and expected or actual date of graduation.

 Please note that Harvard University’s definition of directory information may include elements in addition to those used by the Extension School, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.

 Students have the right to withhold the disclosure of their directory information; to do so, a student must submit the Request for FERPA Block to Prevent Disclosure of Directory Information to Academic Services.
 See Harvard University’s FERPA Block Information to download a form.
 Students should carefully consider this decision because once they choose to withhold directory information it will not be released to anyone, including prospective employers seeking confirmation of enrollment.